KarthikeyatheDev/KarthikeyatheDev/README.md

 I'm particularly interested in Artificial Intelligence (AI) and Machine Learning (ML), with a keen eye on their practical applications and future advancements.

+Fun Fact About me 🎉

+I love to watch Anime, read manga , manhwa and manhwa .
+I am about to venture into the world of Novels as well.

 Current Learning 🌱

 I'm currently expanding my expertise by diving deep into the fascinating world of Computer Vision, exploring techniques for image processing, object detection, and neural network architectures.